 Recipes to Incorporate in Your History Curriculum

-Without further ado, here are five historical recipes, each one picked to spice up a different part of your day!
+Without further ado, here are six historical recipes, each one picked to spice up a different part of your day!

 Breakfast: Johnny Cakes